Apply Today

 Curriculum and Delivery

-The Medical School maintains a student-centred learning environment, which promotes the active participation of learners.
-The multitude of active curriculum delivery methods prepares the students to be life-long learners.
-The instructional learning methods utilized are based on well-founded pedagogical principles of medical education, including experiential learning, social cognitive theory, adult learning, self-directed learning, situated learning and learning in communities of practice.
+The Medical School maintains a student-centred learning environment, which promotes the active participation of learners and has developed objectives and a framework to further reinforce student-centred education across programmes.
+The instructional learning methods utilized are based on well-founded pedagogical principles of medical education, including experiential learning, social cognitive theory, adult learning, self-directed learning, reflective practice, situated learning and learning in communities of practice.

 Programme Structure